VA Loan Forbearance

 Option How It Works Best Fit

-Deferral / Partial Claim Missed payments moved to end of loan; regular payment resumes as normal Income is stable but can't absorb extra payment; want to keep payment the same
+Deferral / Partial Claim Missed payments moved to end of loan; regular payment resumes as normal Income is stable but can’t absorb extra payment right away

-Loan Modification Loan terms permanently changed to lower monthly payment Financial situation has changed in a lasting way; original payment is no longer feasible
+Loan Modification Loan terms permanently changed to create a lower monthly payment Financial situation has changed in a lasting way; original payment is no longer feasible

-Reinstatement Full missed amount paid in one lump sum at forbearance end Borrower has access to a lump sum (savings, gift, asset sale)
+Reinstatement Full missed amount paid in one lump sum at forbearance end Borrower has access to a lump sum through savings, a gift, or asset sale

 How VA Forbearance Affects Your Credit

-For Florida VA borrowers, there is an additional layer to know about.
+For Florida VA borrowers, there is one more layer to know.
 Florida sits in a high-risk zone for hurricanes and tropical storms.
-When a federal disaster is declared, borrowers in affected areas may qualify for additional forbearance protections tied to that declaration.
-These are separate from standard forbearance and can extend your timeline.
-Contact your servicer and ask specifically about disaster-related options if you live in an affected county.
+When a federal disaster declaration covers your county, you may qualify for additional forbearance protections tied to that declaration.
+These are separate from standard forbearance and can extend your timeline beyond the normal limits.
+Contact your servicer and ask specifically about disaster-related options if you live in an area covered by a federal declaration.

 Alternatives to VA Forbearance

 Forbearance is not always the right tool.
-It works best when the hardship is temporary.
-If your situation has shifted in a more permanent way, other options may serve you better.
+It works best when the hardship is temporary and your income is expected to recover.
+If your situation has shifted in a more lasting way, other options may serve you better.

 Common Mistakes to Avoid